 Advice on lighting your fireworks safely.

-In this article we’ll run through how to light your fireworks safely by hand, from what equipment to use through to examples of how to light each type of consumer firework.
+In this article I’ll run through how to light your fireworks safely by hand, from what equipment to use through to examples of how to light each type of consumer firework.

 Table of contents:

 Out of all the extensive advice regarding fireworks here on UKFR, if I could pick just a few critical tips that can make life so much easier and safer when it comes to using fireworks, one would be to use a decent means of lighting your pyro!
 Something that can ignite your fuses immediately reduces the time spent fumbling around next to a firework and having a clear indication that your fuse is now live gives you much more time to move safely away.

 A good firework lighter should:

 Two items of lighting equipment fulfil all of the above requirements.
 They are portfires and blow torches.
 Let’s have a detailed look at both of these: